Country Profile: Akrotiri

 Geography

-Akrotiri is situated in the Eastern Mediterranean, on a peninsula along the southwest coast of Cyprus.
-The region features a temperate Mediterranean climate characterized by hot, dry summers and cool winters.
-The Sovereign Base Area includes a mix of privately owned, Ministry of Defense, and Crown land, with approximately 60% of the area being privately cultivated.
+Akrotiri is situated in the Eastern Mediterranean, occupying a peninsula on the southwest coast of Cyprus.
+The area encompasses diverse landscapes, including coastlines and wetlands, and enjoys a temperate Mediterranean climate characterized by hot, dry summers and cool winters.

 - Total Area: 123 sq km